Frances M. Kamm

 Lucius Littauer Professor of Philosophy and Public Policy, Emerita

-Frances Kamm is the Littauer Professor of Philosophy and Public Policy in the Kennedy School of Government, as well as Professor of Philosophy in the Faculty of Arts & Sciences.
-She is the author of Creation and Abortion (1992); Morality, Mortality, Vol. 1: Death and Whom to Save From It (1993); Morality, Mortality, Vol. 2: Rights, Duties, and Status (1996); Intricate Ethics: Rights, Responsibilities, and Permissible Harm (2007), and, most recently, Ethics for Enemies: Terror, Torture, & War (2011).
+Frances Kamm is the Henry Rutgers University Professor of Philosophy and Distinguished Professor of Philosophy at Rutgers University.
+Professor Kamm is also the Littauer Professor emerita of Philosophy and Public Policy in the Kennedy School of Government, as well as Professor emerita of Philosophy in the Faculty of Arts & Sciences.
+She is the author of Creation and Abortion (1992); Morality, Mortality, Vol. 1: Death and Whom to Save From It (1993); Morality, Mortality, Vol. 2: Rights, Duties, and Status (1996); Intricate Ethics: Rights, Responsibilities, and Permissible Harm (2007), Ethics for Enemies: Terror, Torture, & War (2011); The Moral Target: Aiming at Right Conduct in War and Other Conflicts (2012); Bioethical Prescriptions: To Create, End, Choose, and Improve Lives (2013); The Trolley Problem Mysteries (2015); Almost Over: Aging, Dying, Dead (2020), and most recently Rights and Their Limits: In Theory, Cases, and Pandemics (2022).
 She has also published many articles on normative ethical theory and practical ethics.

 Professor Kamm was a Faculty Fellow in Ethics in 1989-1990, a Faculty Associate in Ethics from 2003 to 2010, and a Senior Scholar in Ethics from 2003-2006, 2008-2009, 2011-2012, and 2012-2013.
 In 2009-2010, she served as Acting Director of the Edmond J. Safra Graduate Fellowship program, and she served on the Center's Faculty Committee from 2010-2017.
 Professor Kamm endowed the Center's Mala and Solomon Kamm Lecture in Ethics.